 Culture.
 All you need for Turbatrix are a couple of clear wine bottles and cider vinegar (don't try wine vinegar or any other kind), which you dilute with de-chlorinated tapwater.
-If you have traces of copper in your tapwater, you may be more successful if you pass the water first through activated carbon; the acidity of the Turbatrix culture frees toxic copper ions, and the nematodes— like all invertebrates— are copper-sensitive.
-A Brita filter also contains an inhibitor of bacteria, so is not suitable in this case.
+If you have traces of copper in your tapwater, you may be more successful if you pass the water first through activated carbon of a rolled wad of PolyFilter stuffed in the outlet of a funnel; the acidity of the Turbatrix culture frees toxic copper ions, and the nematodes— like all invertebrates— are copper-sensitive.
+A Brita filter contains an inhibitor of bacteria, so is not suitable in this case.

 Full-strength cider vinegar has a pH approximately 2.8-3.0.
 Depending on the natural buffering of your water— you need to maintain a pretty bracing acidity to keep the wrong kind of bacteria from getting into the act— you can dilute the cider vinegar up to 50%.
 If your tapwater is highly buffered, though, you'll do better by diluting the vinegar with a mix of your water and bottled distilled water from the supermarket.